 You may start with a dagger that doubles as a signet of rank (called the Shadowstalker), and one memento of your Deathstalker test.

-Variant Feature: Undead Stalker
+Variant Feature (Undead Deathstalker): Undead Stalker

 When conducting a mission, you intuitively know how to utilize your undead nature for best effect, recognizing and easily applying unusual tactics such as waiting underwater for hours before leaping out for a kill, staking out a position for days or even weeks without sleep, or tracking in hostile terrains without tire or need to eat.